kirru2198/lamda/offline/2_What_is_AWS_Lamda.md

 In this video, we dive into **AWS Lambda**, a powerful **serverless compute service**.
 We'll explore what makes Lambda unique, how it compares with **Amazon EC2** (Infrastructure as a Service) and **Elastic Beanstalk** (Platform as a Service), and when you might want to use each one.
 Ideal for beginners and developers looking to understand cloud-native architecture and simplify backend workloads.

+> In this video, we’ll learn about AWS Lambda, a tool that runs your code without needing to manage servers.
+We’ll see how it’s different from EC2 (where you manage the server) and Elastic Beanstalk (which helps manage apps).
+It’s perfect for beginners who want to understand cloud basics and build simpler backend systems.
 ---

 ## 🧠 What is AWS Lambda?